-I have a full time job and my wife would like to work outside the home and let our 3-year old child taken care off by a maid.
+I have a full-time job and my wife would like to work outside the home and let our 3-year old child be taken care of by a maid.
 But I read Titus 2:5 that women are to be keepers at home.
 Are we sinning if we proceed with our plan that my wife work outside the home?

 "That they admonish the young women to love their husbands, to love their children, to be discreet, chaste, homemakers, good, obedient to their own husbands, that the word of God may not be blasphemed" (Titus 2:4-5).